Call Us

-“Eating disorders love it when you are alone”
+“Eating disorders love it when you're alone”

-“Eating disorders love it when you are alone”
+“Eating disorders love it when you're alone”

-Video: Two women recovering from eating disorders talk candidly about life in lockdown
+Video: two women recovering from eating disorders talk candidly about life in lockdown

-• Patients continuing recovery at home rather than in a clinic are reminded by therapists to follow the food “traffic light system”
+• Patients continuing recovery at home rather than in a clinic are reminded by therapists to follow the food traffic light system

-• The sudden loss of routine has thrown a “spanner in the works” for recovery plans that could lead to relapse
+• The sudden loss of routine has thrown a 'spanner in the works' for recovery plans that could lead to relapse

-• Eating disorder charity Beat has seen an 80% increase in people contacting them via social media, and a 35% spike in calls across the UK
+• Eating disorder charity, Beat, has seen an 80% increase in people contacting them via social media, and a 35% spike in calls across the UK

-• Newly released vlog “case studies” explore the realities of recovery during the pandemic
+• Newly released vlog, case studies, explore the realities of recovery during the pandemic

 Georgia and Anna had both recently received intensive inpatient treatment for anorexia.
-Anna was treated at Priory Lifeworks in Woking.
+Anna was treated at Priory Life Works in Woking.

 Then lockdown came, and day care services were forced to close for the safety of patients and staff.